-The iPad allegedly being a gift for my birthday in May and my much asserted love of the form factor, the concept, and the execution notwithstanding, I actually get by far the least time with it.3 I console myself by reaching for the ever present iPhone for reading and gaming or the MacBook Pro for anything else.
+The iPad allegedly being a gift for my birthday in May and my much asserted love of the form factor, the concept, and the execution notwithstanding, I actually get by far the least time with it. ((Have you heard the one about first world problems?))
+I console myself by reaching for the ever present iPhone for reading and gaming or the MacBook Pro for anything else.
 That said, when it is my turn, I don’t fool around.

 The iPad is a champion reading device.
 I love leaning back and cracking open Reeder, Instapaper, Flipboard, Twitter, or Safari aided by the invaluable Readability.
 I could devote entire posts to the genius of Reeder and Instapaper in particular, but their success speaks for itself.

 Most of my iOS gaming happens on the iPhone, but the additional screen real estate makes gaming on the iPad feel luxurious when I do get my turn.
 A shockingly high number of game creators seem to be unable to grasp the incongruity of using joystick based games on a touchscreen device.
 Those that emphasize instead the tap / gesture / draw / tilt dynamic are thoroughly fun and, not surprisingly, dominate the app store.

 A younger me, or a me in a different situation, would no doubt take greater advantage of Netflix, iTunes, Pandora, and a dozen other applications that simply make sense to offload to a personal computer that isn’t a laptop and doesn’t come with the concomitant baggage.
 We all have our burdens to bear.